About the Host School

 It is also is one of the members of the National Association of Gifted Education, an experimental school of the Ministry of Education, and a provincial Green School.
 A large number of teachers have received national or provincial titles and prizes.
 The teaching staff have been learning modern education theories and using them to guide teaching.

-The students of the AP programme are serious about their studies, responsible and positive individuals who understand the requirements of this rigorous course of study.
+The students of the AP program are serious about their studies, responsible and positive individuals who understand the requirements of this rigorous course of study.
 They have various English skill levels, but all have at least a high intermediate level of competence.
-Students are in the 10th and 11th grade and have a very long academic day from 6:20 am through 8:30 pm.
-However long the day may be, students are friendly, happy and very respectful at all times.
+Students are in the 10th through to 12th grades.
+Boarders have a very long day (from 6:30 am to 9:05 pm). but however long the day may be, students are friendly, happy and very respectful at all times.

 AP teachers have a large room for their offices, each having their own computer.
-There is a teacher lounge equipped with refrigerator, microwave, coffee machine, tables, chairs and large comfortable chairs as well.
+There is a teacher lounge equipped with refrigerator, microwave, coffee machine, tables, chairs.

 Extra-curricular activities are an important component of studies.
-Different activities and clubs are held on a weekly basis in the afternoons: Newsletter/school yearbook, sports (soccer, basketball, softball, table tennis, tennis, badminton, and flag football), international clubs (Spanish language and culture, among others), games (chess, Chinese chess, cards and board games) and hiking on Saturdays.
+Twenty-five separate clubs are held on a weekly basis on Tuesday and Wednesday afternoons, ranging from journalism/school yearbook, sports (which practices cricket, soccer, basketball, softball, table tennis, tennis, badminton, and flag rugby), world culture, glee, cinematic arts, MUN, Toastmasters, artificial intelligence and many more.

 As an AP teacher at Tianyi High School, there are many highlights to the position.
 Perhaps, the most obvious one is the delight of teaching Chinese students who are so desirous of learning and guidance.
 Their respect, admiration and appreciation for you as a person and as a teacher is inspiring and makes working with them a very unique experience.
 Additionally, the working relationship with the Chinese head teachers and administrative staff, who are extremely supportive and professional, also does much to highlight our time at the school.